 Deciding which assets should be titled in the name of the trust and which should continue to be held in the name of the beneficiary can be complicated.
-The primary purpose of the trust is to preserve assets for the benefit of a beneficiary who is now, or who may be in the future, eligible for needs-based or means tested government benefits.
+The primary purpose of the trust is to preserve assets for the benefit of a beneficiary who is now, or who may in the future be eligible for needs based or means tested governmental benefits.
 A secondary purpose of the trust, however, may be to prevent the beneficiary from being exploited by others or from wasting his or her own assets.
-Deciding which assets should be transferred to the trust will also depend on whether one is dealing with a self settled/first party or a third party trust.
+Deciding which assets should be transferred to the trust will also depend on whether one is dealing with a self settled/first party or third party trust.

-TITLING ASSETS IN A SELF SETTLED OR FIRST PARTY FUNDED SPECIAL NEEDS TRUST
+TITLING ASSETS IN A SELF FUNDED OR FIRST PARTY FUNDED SPECIAL NEEDS TRUST

-Generally, a self settled trust should be funded with all countable assets belonging to a beneficiary who is receiving needs-based government benefits or who anticipates an inheritance, proceeds from a lawsuit settlement, a gift, lottery winning, back payment from the Social Security Administration (SSA) or some other windfall.
-The receipt of a windfall, if not transferred to a special needs trust, will result in a loss of government benefits such as SSI, Medicaid and community based waiver services.
-The first party trust should be funded not only with funds in the possession of the beneficiary, but also with any and all funds that the beneficiary has a legal right to (such as a future interest in a trust, future payments from an annuity, or a life insurance benefit).
-It is important to always look at the source of the funds before deciding whether they should be transferred to a first party or third party special needs trust.
-An important caveat is if the source of funds can be traced to the beneficiary, these funds must be added to a first party special needs trust and should not be added to a third party special needs trust.
+Generally, a self funded trust should be funded with all countable assets belonging to a beneficiary who is receiving needs based governmental benefits or who anticipates an inheritance, proceeds from a law suit settlement, gift, lottery winning, back payment from SSA or some other windfall.
+The receipt of a windfall, if not transferred to a special needs trust, will result in a loss of governmental benefits such as SSI, Medicaid, community based waiver services, etc. The first party trust should be funded not only with funds in the possession of the beneficiary, but also with any and all funds that the beneficiary has a legal right to (such as a future interest in a trust, future payments from an annuity, life insurance beneficiary, etc).
+It is important to always look at the source of the funds before deciding if they should be transferred to a first party or third party special needs trust.
+An important caveat is if the source of funds can be traced to the beneficiary, these funds should be added to a first party special needs trust and should not be added to a third party special needs trust.

-The first thing the trustee should do is attempt to identify any and all assets that the beneficiary owns, or to which he or she has a legal right, and determine which of these assets, if continued to be owned by the beneficiary, will result in a loss or diminution of needs-based benefits.
-Those nonexempt assets, which will jeopardize eligibility for needs-based benefits, should be transferred into the first party trust.
-However, there are some assets that have significant value which may not need to be placed in a self settled trust.
+The first thing the trustee should do is attempt to identify any and all assets that the beneficiary owns or to which he or she has a legal right and determine which of these assets, if continued to be owned by the beneficiary, will result in a loss or diminution of needs based benefits.
+Those non exempt assets which will jeopardize eligibility for needs based benefits should be transferred into the first party trust.
+However, there are some assets which have significant value which may not need to be placed in a self settled trust.
 These are called exempt assets.
 For example, if one of the assets inherited is a home in which the beneficiary plans to live, the trustee may want to keep the home in the beneficiary's own name.
 A home is an exempt asset, as long as the beneficiary lives in the home.
-However, if the beneficiary is not capable of managing a home and would need a guardian of the estate to protect the home, the trustee may determine the home would be better managed as an asset of the trust to avoid the need for a guardian of the estate.
-Other exempt assets include up to \$2,000 in cash assets, one car, and household furnishings and personal belongings with a total value less than \$2,000.
+However if the beneficiary is not capable of managing a home and would need a guardian of the estate to protect the home, the trustee may determine the home would be better managed as an asset of the trust to avoid the need for a guardian of the estate.
+Other exempt assets include up to \$2,000 in cash assets, one car and household furnishings and personal belongings with a total value less than \$2,000.
 The value of personal property is its current resale value and not the purchase price value.